iCliniq Logo

 • Any grade of lung disease occurring as an adverse reaction should be taken as a warning, and Dacomitinib should be permanently discontinued.

-• When an individual confers with grade 2 diarrhea, the drug Dacomitinib is withheld until complete recovery or until it recovers to grade 1 and after which the normal dose is resumed.
+• When an individual develops grade 2 diarrhea, Dacomitinib is withheld until complete recovery or until the diarrhea resolves to grade 1, and the normal dose is resumed thereafter.

-• In case of adverse reactions of the skin, Dacomitinib is discontinued until the symptoms subside, and then the dose is reduced and administered.
+• In case of skin adverse reactions, Dacomitinib is discontinued until the symptoms subside, and then the dose is reduced and re-administered.

 • The occurrence of any severe adverse reaction is a sign to discontinue the drug Dacomitinib until recovery and then continue with a reduced dose.

-Mechanism of Action: Dacomitinib is an inhibitor of the kinase activity of certain EGFR mutations.
-Dose-dependent inhibition of HER2 autophosphorylation and EGFR, along with tumor growth, is demonstrated by the drug Dacomitinib.
+Dacomitinib is an inhibitor of the kinase activity of certain EGFR mutations.
+Dose-dependent inhibition of HER2 autophosphorylation and EGFR, along with tumor growth.
 It also works by exhibiting anti-tumor activity in animals bearing intracranial human tumor xenografts.

 Pharmacodynamics:

-Cardiac Electrophysiology: The effect of the drug Dacomitinib on the QT interval is evaluated, and Dacomitinib shows no huge effect on the QT interval at the highest concentration of the drug Dacomitinib which is 45 mg when administered orally.
+The effect of Dacomitinib on the QT interval is evaluated, and Dacomitinib shows no significant effect on the QT interval at the highest concentration of the drug, which is 45 mg when administered orally.

 Exposure-Response Relations: